Liam Halligan

 with THE GAIETY SCHOOL OF ACTING

-Liam completed a Shakespeare module at the Gaiety School of Acting Dublin with twenty one wonderful students in November 2022.
-We were so appreciative of being able to present a series of scenes to a live audience after years of Covid restrictions.
+Liam completed a Shakespeare module at the Gaiety School of Acting Dublin with seventeen wonderful students in November 2023.

-The staff photographer, Thom McDermott, caught some lovely moments in the Black Box Theatre at Smock Alley...
+The staff photographer, Thom McDermott, caught some lovely moments from the GSA's in-house presentation of scene work...

 with THE GAIETY SCHOOL OF ACTING

-Liam completed a Shakespeare module at the Gaiety School of Acting Dublin with twenty one wonderful students in November 2022.
-We were so appreciative of being able to present a series of scenes to a live audience after years of Covid restrictions.
+Liam completed a Shakespeare module at the Gaiety School of Acting Dublin with seventeen wonderful students in November 2023.

-The staff photographer, Thom McDermott, caught some lovely moments in the Black Box Theatre at Smock Alley...
+The staff photographer, Thom McDermott, caught some lovely moments from the GSA's in-house presentation of scene work...

 Work in 2021